 In January 2023 the new accounting standard IFRS17 was implemented that introduces significant changes to the financial reporting methodologies.
 Given the complexity and nuanced framework of this standard, it is imperative to note that transitional measures were employed during the reporting period to facilitate the seamless assimilation of the new standard into management reporting practices.
-Consequently, for the current reporting period, financial indicators from both IFRS 4 and IFRS 17 are presented, including but not limited to gross written premium, to ensure comprehensive reporting and compliance.
+As a result, financial indicators traditionally used in the insurance industry (including, but not limited to, gross written premiums) and new IFRS 17 financial indicators are presented to ensure comprehensive reporting and compliance.